This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 Understanding “Blackout the System” — And Why This Post Speaks Directly to Black America

-The current wave of economic boycotts did not begin as a Black-only movement.
+This current wave of economic boycotts didn’t begin as a Black-only movement.

 (Source: Spokesman Recorder)